 Rob earned his Master of Business Administration degree in marketing from Long Island University; he is a graduate in Strategic Planning from Harvard University Graduate Business School, Massachusetts and received his Bachelor of Science in Pharmacy from Howard University, Washington, DC.

-Senior Consultant & Strategic Partner
+Senior Media Communications Consultant & Strategic Partner

 Why is he someone to listen to?
 Rick lived in Los Angeles for 20 years and worked on film sets around the world.
 He’s shot in 12 countries, filmed a dozen movies, several HBO comedy specials, was the Propmaster and Graphic Designer at the Oxygen Network at its inception in Los Angeles, but he mostly concentrated his skills on television commercials.
 He’s done over 1000 national spots for every major brand from American Airlines to Mazda (with its introduction of the Miata), Pepsi, AT&T, the Got Milk campaign which spanned several years, Yahoo’s introductory commercials, American Express with Jerry Seinfeld, Guinness, Oil of Olay and hundreds more.